 - Darren Weber, David Mischel - Animation tool

-- Victor Muñoz Robles, Jean-Didier Maréchal (The Computational Biotechnological Chemistry Team, Universitat Autònoma de Barcelona; funding from Ministerio de Ciencia e Innovación, Generalitat de Catalunya) - normal mode analysis
+- Victor Muñoz Robles, Jean-Didier Maréchal (The Computational Biotechnological Chemistry Team, Universitat Autònoma de Barcelona; funding from Ministerio de Ciencia e Innovación, Generalitat de Catalunya) - normal mode analysis, molecular dynamics simulation

 - Daniel Greenblatt - Collaboratory, movie recorder, bug reporter